It All Started With a Question: “What If…?”

 Founded as a reentry community for women and men, Dismas House of Nashville has inspired the creation of Dismas Houses in the Southwest, New England, and Northern Ireland.

 Today we are a 72-bed campus which includes 16 transitional housing units for residents needing more time to work on their transition plan.
-Using our proven Pillars of Programming, we have the capacity to serve over 175residents per year.
-As a Tennessee reentry program provider, it is our vision that residents remain free and become self-sufficient, contributing members of society.
+Using our proven Pillars of Programming, we have the capacity to serve over 175 residents per year.
+As the premier reentry program provider in the state of Tennessee, it is our vision that residents remain free and become self-sufficient, contributing members of society.